urfanamillatina/Resort_AI_Chatbot/README.md

 - Voiceflow was as the framework where AI chatbot agent was developed
 - Airtable served as guests database where guests and reservation details stored and retrieved through API
 - Make.com was the integration platform that fetched information from Airtable and using webhook to send booking confirmation emails via Gmail
+- Vercel is used as demo before deployment.

 ## Email Confirmation